Simon-Cao909/Spectra-Analyzer/README.md

    This was done by fitting a polynomial at the specified degree to all of the data using the weights provided.
 If you would like to ignore a section of the data (e.g. because there are features), you can set the weights for that region to zero.
 The following are the things you can do:
    1. left click - Increase the weight of the point clicked by the increment stated by the title for ALL pixels
-   2. right cick - Decrease the weight of the point clicked by the increment stated by the title for ALL pixels
+   2. right click - Decrease the weight of the point clicked by the increment stated by the title for ALL pixels
    3. alt + left click - Increase the increment of the weight
    4. alt + right click - Decrease the increment of the weight
    5. ctrl + left click - Increase the weight of the point clicked by the increment stated by the title for ONLY this pixel
    6. ctrl + right click - Decrease the weight of the point clicked by the increment stated by the title for ONLY this pixel
    7. There is a slider that you can use to change the degree of the polynomial
    8. There is another slider that you can use to change the radius of change of the weight.
-This was made so you do not have to click every single pixel.
+This was added so you do not need to adjust every wavelength point individually.

 5. These are things you can do for both of the above: ctrl + e - Exports the continuum for ONLY this pixel to the stated directory with filename x{x_pixel}_y{y_pixel}_Spline.csv or x{x_pixel}_y{y_pixel}_Poly.csv.
 The first column is the wavelength